-The CBOE VIX Index is an index that tracks the 30-day implied volatility of the options on the S&P 500 Index.
+The Cboe VIX Index measures prices of 30-day option prices (implied volatility) on the S&P 500 Index.
 Since option prices are an indicator of fear or complacency in the marketplace, the VIX is sometimes viewed as a "fear index" that gauges the level of uncertainty in market participants.

 As we can see here, the price of the VIX futures contract changes in the same direction as the VIX Index, but not by the same amount in this case (we'll discuss this in-depth shortly).

 Before discussing the most important things to be aware of when trading VIX futures contracts, let's go over the basic characteristics of each contract.

 Based on the Special Opening Quotation (SOQ) under the ticker symbol VRO.

 Perhaps the most important aspect to be aware of when trading VIX futures is that the contract multiplier is $1,000, which means each point change in the contract is equal to a $1,000 change in value.

 For example, if a trader buys one contract at 15 and sells the contract at 16, the profit on the trade is $1,000.
 Conversely, if a trader buys a contract at 20 and sells the contract at 15, the loss on the trade is $5,000.

 Because of this, VIX futures are very large contracts that should be traded cautiously, especially since the margin requirement to trade one contract can be as low as a few thousand dollars (the margin will vary depending on the brokerage firm and market volatility).